smartfog/fogflow/doc/en/source/k8sIntegration.rst

         $wget https://raw.githubusercontent.com/smartfog/fogflow/master/yaml/serviceaccount.yaml

-To configure the serviceaccount file, change the occurence namespace with <User Specified> name mentioned in above step, that is while creating namespace.
+To configure the serviceaccount file, change the occurence of namespace with <User Specified> name mentioned in above step, that is the name used  while creating namespace.

 .. code-block:: console